PoldiChen/questions/question-nosql-redis/question-nosql-redis.md

 # question-nosql-redis
-some questions and answers for Redis.
+some questions and answers for Redis(Remote Dictionary Server).

 #### 1. Redis和Memcached的区别？
 Redis | Memcached